Christian-A-Munk/Christian-A-Munk/README.md

-### Hi everyone 👋
+### Hi everyone 🌱

-Teaching at a vocational school can be so cool, everything can be tried out ...
+Teaching at a vocational school can be so cool, almost everything can be tried out ... 😉

 <!--
 **Christian-A-Munk/Christian-A-Munk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.